 Step 3.
 Connect to the Remote Site using FTP Credentials

-Now, you need the following FTP credentials to connect with the webserver.
+You need the following FTP credentials to connect with the web server.

 - FTP Server: ftp.example.com or IP Address